 In big data integration projects, it is impracticable to obtain explicit informed consent in the traditional sense.
 Therefore, findings from this study will have important implications for how privacy is achieved in research that involves record linkage (RL).

-This research study will involve one group of participants:
+This research study will involve two main groups of participants:

 1) IRB, legal, and bioethics experts, who we will collectively refer to as Ethical, Legal and Social Implications (ELSI) experts.